seek-oss/dynamotools/README.md

 ```

 ### Archive
-Archives dynamodb table to a file in s3 bucket.
+Archive does a parallel scan on a dynamodb table and uplodas the data in chunks to a file in s3 bucket.

 ```
 dynamotools archive -help